nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`UiStore.java`](../src/main/java/seedu/toluist/ui/UiStore.java)

-`UiStore` holds the data to be used by the `UI`.
+`UiStore` holds the data to be used by the `Ui`.
 An example would be the task data to be displayed to the user.
+In essence, `UiStore` acts as a **View Model** for the `Ui`.

 #### 3.2.3.
 Reactive nature of the UI ####

 To keep the UI predictable and to reduce the number of lines of codes used to dictate how the UI should change based on state changes, we make use of reactive programming in our UI.
-You can declare how the UI should be rendered based solely on the states held by the `UiStore`.
+You can declare how the UI should be rendered based solely on the states held by the `UiStore`. `Ui` and `UiStore` together implement the **Observer-Observable** pattern where the `Ui` will listen directly to changes in `UiStore` and re-render automatically.

 The diagram below shows how the UI reacts when an add command is called.
 The UI simply needs to display all the tasks available in the `UiStore`, without knowing what was the exact change.